niyue/splunking-nba/README.md

 # About this demo app
 This Splunk app is used as a step by step tutorial for demonstrating some Splunk features about knowledge objects.

-This git repo contains 11 labels from 1.0 to 1.10 which progressively enhance the Splunk app and
+This git repo contains 11 labels from 1.0 to 1.10 which progressively enhance the Splunk app and show you the usage of different knowledge objects in Splunk.

 # How to use it
 ## Use it without running the Splunk app